-Belongs to: sea ducks
+Belongs to: coastal and sea ducks

 Compare with: velvet scoter